Tikal: Modern history

 In 1951, a small airstrip was built at the ruins, which previously could only be reached by several days' travel through the jungle on foot or mule.
+Tikal National Park was established on May 26, 1955 under government decree by the Ministry of Education, via the Instituto de Antropología e Historia, advised by Dr. Adolfo Molina Orantes and under the government of Carlos Castillo Armas.

-In 1956 the Tikal project began to map the city on a scale not previously seen in the Maya area.
-From 1956 through 1970, major archaeological excavations were carried out by the University of Pennsylvania Tikal Project.
-They mapped much of the site and excavated and restored many of the structures.
+From 1956 to 1970 the University of Pennsylvania's Tikal Project mapped the city on a scale not previously seen in the Maya area and carried out major archaeological excavations to restore many of the structures.
 Excavations directed by Edwin M. Shook and later by William Coe of the university investigated the North Acropolis and the Central Plaza from 1957 to 1969.
 The Tikal Project recorded over 200 monuments at the site.
 In 1979, the Guatemalan government began a further archaeological project at Tikal, which continued through to 1984.

 Filmmaker George Lucas used Tikal as a filming location for the fictional moon Yavin 4 in the first Star Wars film, which premiered in 1977.
 Subsequent Star Wars movie Rogue One (2016) and season 2 of TV series Andor (2025) were also filmed at Tikal for the same fictional location.

 Temple I at Tikal was featured on the reverse of the 50 centavo banknote.

 Eon Productions used the site for the James Bond film Moonraker.

-Tikal is now a major tourist attraction surrounded by its own national park.
-A site museum has been built at Tikal; it was completed in 1964.
+Tikal is now one of Guatemala's most significant tourist attractions.
+A site museum was completed in 1964.